 Unlike roofing tiles and shingles, standing seam metal roofs consist of large interlocking panels that run the entire span of a roof, from the eave to the ridgeline, so due to the way they are constructed and installed, metal roofs are very resistant being able to withstand winds that go up to 225 km/h.

 You are probably wondering how metal can protect against one of the most corrosive weather conditions known to man, but aluminium, copper and zinc roofing have a high resistance to rust and corrosion, so they can’t be affected by sea spray and salt air.

 Basic physics can’t be denied, metal is indeed a good conductor of electricity, but there are no risks related with the use of metal roofing when it comes to dealing with lighting.

 A metal roof is no more or less susceptible to lightning strikes than roofs built with other materials, this is because in a thunderstorm, when lightning strikes it’s looking for a direct path to the ground, and will always strike the highest object in the area, whether it’s a building, tree, pole, etc.

-And in the event that your metal roof does get struck by lightning, due to metal being a non-combustible material, it will in most cases withstand the hit by dispersing its energy without the risk of causing a fire.
+And in the event that your zinc or copper roof does get struck by lightning, due to metal being a non-combustible material, it will in most cases withstand the hit by dispersing its energy without the risk of causing a fire.